Trial of Conscience

 "Would it have mattered if it hadn't been Sydney?"
 He thought of adding an "I told you to tell her" but then stopped, questioning his sanity for a second that such a thought would even pop into his head.

-It would be useless to try and talk her out of firing the man right now.
+It would be useless to try to talk her out of firing the man right now.
 He knew from past experience that it would only escalate the confrontation and that really wasn't something he wanted to do.
 Utter devastation of whoever her target happened to be was usually the only thing that resulted when she was in one of these moods.
 He decided he'd do some shuffling around and tell the guy to take a few days off.
 "Is there anything else?"

 The chair spun around as ice blue eyes found their target.
 "Andrew, fire him.
 Now."